Carlton Martial

 Carlton Anthony Martial (born April 11, 1999) is an American former college football linebacker.
 He played for the Troy Trojans, where he became the NCAA's all time leader in total tackles.
 He began his career as a walk-on and was selected as a freshman All-American in 2018.
 He was also a finalist for the Burlsworth Trophy in 2021 and 2022.

-Early years
+Early life

 Martial was born in 1999, the son of football coach Philbert Martial.
 He began playing football at age three with his father's team, the Cottage Hill Steelers.
 He played at the quarterback, cornerback, and running back positions as a youth player and also played basketball.
 He attended McGill–Toolen Catholic High School in Mobile, Alabama.
 He played football at the linebacker position in high school, helping the team to back-to-back state title games, tallying 197 tackles as a junior and 120 tackles as a senior.
 At five feet, nine inches, he was regarded as small and did not receive any NCAA Division I Football Bowl Subdivision (FBS) scholarship offers.
 He had offers from Alabama A&M, North Alabama, Jackson State, and Alcorn State, and preferred walk-on offers from Troy and Auburn.